The latest updates on the COVID-19 situation in Singapore

 Most of the private medical insurance plans in Singapore have confirmed their coverage for the treatment of COVID-19 patients up to the policy benefit levels with no adjustments to terms and benefits.
 A few insurers that had previously enforced their exclusion for pandemics are now adjusting and granting extensions of coverage.

 Mental health is often overlooked during the pandemic, but it is an important area that deserves attention.
 There are several community helplines for those struggling during this difficult period.
-If you need to speak to someone, you can reach out to the:
+If you need to speak to someone, you can reach out to the following:

 - National CARE Hotline: 1800-202-6868.